Dreaming of the Old Normal

 But then I wake up and open my eyes.
 It is dark outside, cold, and rainy.
 The weather is matching the mood of this world.

-I recently gave away some books.
+I recently gave away a few dozen books.
 Thirty of the books have now a new owner I never met.
 She wanted to have a contactless handover.
 To be safe.
 I put the books in front of my door.
 I admit I peeked through the peephole when she rang the bell.
 The New Normal.

 I follow a path through the woods and see two faceless seniors walking behind each other.
 The path is wide.
 They see me and walk off the path into the mud.
 Better dirty shoes than to be dead, I assume.
 The New Normal.

 Back at home, I open the news.
 I see hate, discrimination, lies, and propaganda.
-I read that around 30,000 “Neonazis” and “Plague Deniers” walk each Monday in the whole country to demonstrate against the political measures.
-I learn it’s probably more than 100,000 people, getting more each week.
-Journalists wouldn’t lie, would they?
+I read that around 30,000 “Neo-Nazis” and “Plague Deniers” walk each Monday in the whole country to demonstrate against the political measures.
+I learn it’s probably more than 100,000 people, getting more each week.2 Journalists wouldn’t lie, would they?
 I watch a few videos of the marches.
-I see families, children, seniors; I see the middle of the population.
-I see people fed up with the broken promises, lies, division, hate of the politicians.
-I don’t see any “Neonazi”, though.
+I see families, children, and seniors; I see the middle of the population.
+I see people fed up with the broken promises, lies, division, and hate of politicians.
+I don’t see any “Neo-Nazi”, though.
 The New Normal.

-When the people did their Monday walks in 1989 to demonstrate for the reunification, the SED call the people “Neonazis”, too.
-This has a tradition here.
+When the people did their Monday walks in 1989 to demonstrate for a reunification, the SED call the people “Neo-Nazis”, too.3 This has a tradition here.

-The measures are dire but there is room to grow.
-Fiji still leads the charts of the worst of the worst, we are #2.
-China is on #6.
-How can we be worse than a dictatorship?
+The measures are dire, but there is room to grow.
+Fiji leads the charts of the worst of the worst, we are #2.
+China is on #6.4 How can we be worse than a dictatorship?
 The New Normal.

-Another 25-year-old soccer player collapsed and died today with a heart attack and a news anchorman collapsed on live TV.
-FIFA reports a 5-fold increase in sudden cardiac and unexplained deaths among FIFA athletes in 2021.
-Damn, climate change is getting really nasty.
+Another 25-year-old soccer player collapsed and died today from a heart attack8 and a news anchorman collapsed on live TV.9 FIFA reports a 5-fold increase in sudden cardiac and unexplained deaths among FIFA athletes in 2021.10 Damn, climate change is getting really nasty.
 The New Normal.

 I regret opening the news.
 I rarely open the news these days.

 Eucharist is a funny word.
 Where did I read it?
-I remember.
-500 years before Jesus took the drink with his apostles, people traveled for the Eleusinian Mysteries a long distance from Athens to Eleusis to receive a holy substance.
-Every religion needs mythic tales, holy items, prophets, obedience, rituals, tabus, pariahs, and enemies.
+I remember.12 500 years before Jesus took the drink with his apostles, people traveled for the Eleusinian Mysteries a long distance from Athens to Eleusis to receive a holy substance.13 Every religion needs mythic tales, holy items, prophets, obedience, rituals, taboos, pariahs, and enemies.
 Religion has a comeback.
-Maybe we’ll see soon again self-flagellation.
+Maybe we can observe self-flagellation again soon.

-I learn that some psychologists believe the world is in a mass conformity psychosis.
-Isolation and alternating phases of terror and relaxation.
+I learn that psychologists believe the world is in a mass conformity psychosis.14 Isolation and alternating phases of terror and relaxation.
 This is how totalitarian states keep their power.
-With Menticide.
-Another funny word.
+With Menticide.15 Another funny word.

-Fear is the mind-killer.
-Paul Atreides knew this.
+Fear is the mind-killer.16 Paul Atreides knew this.

 I close the browser and put my phone in the drawer.
 It’s getting dark.
 Do I watch a TV Show?
-I read Black Mirror didn’t get the 6th season, because everybody was already too depressed by reality.
-I used to love playing dystopian games like Deus Ex, or Half-Life 2.
-You can turn off the Playstation at any time.
+I read that Black Mirror didn’t get the 6th season because everybody was already too depressed by reality.17 I used to love playing dystopian games like Deus Ex18 or Half-Life 2.19 You can turn off the PlayStation at any time.
 You can’t turn off reality.